California High-Speed Rail Authority Must Remain Accountable to the Public for Its Legal Obligation to Obtain Private Investment

 Citizens for California High Speed Rail Accountability (CCHSRA) has long made these arguments.
 It isn’t surprising that private entities don’t want to invest money in the high-speed train system.

 As a grassroots organization working to ensure that the California High-Speed Rail Authority follows the law, CCHSRA wants to make Californians aware that the Authority has a legal commitment to voters to pursue AND obtain private investment.
+If you’re considering investing in something, take a look at Stocktrades dividend stocks for some advice.

 What Is the Law?